 Official high school transcript or official GED score report

-To be considered an official high school transcript, the document must indicate: (1) a college preparatory program (the Recommended High School Program or Distinguished Achievement High School Program is required for ALL graduates of Texas public high schools), (2) rank, (3) Exit-Level examination results, and (4) graduation (actual or expected) date.
+The document must indicate: (1) the high school curriculum completed (e.g., distinguished level of achievement under the Foundation, Recommended High School Program, or Distinguished Achievement High School Program--Advanced High School Program), (2) rank, and (3) graduation (actual or expected) date.
 The academic transcript must be submitted directly from the issuing high school to the Office of Undergraduate Admissions and Recruitment.

 All transcripts in languages other than English must be accompanied by an English translation prepared by the educational institution, an American Consulate, or a certified English translator.